rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 <img src="./figures_for_readme/nightlights_vs_cluster.png" alt="grid" width="800"/>

 When comparing the two maps, it is evident that the clusters are simply distinguishing the wards with little-to-no nightlights from the others.
-Since clustering nightlights does not correspond to clustering poverty (see the *External Validation* Chapter of the paper), the clusters are not useful for poverty mapping.
+Since clustering nightlights does not correspond to clustering poverty (see the *External Validation* sections in the paper), the clusters are not useful for poverty mapping.

 ## Future Work